BananKing1/BananKing1/README.md

 # 💫 About Me:
 Just a girl who likes programming and has been doing so for 3 years.
-I'm working on learning the C languages as of now.
+I'm working on learning the C languages.

 ![225813708-98b745f2-7d22-48cf-9150-083f1b00d6c9](https://github.com/user-attachments/assets/b74e8ee2-20da-43b2-9870-a744d2529d25)